 Meet in whatever way most effectively helps them open up and be honest and transparent about their feelings.

-Any barrier to a worker’s willingness to talk about his/her hands-on assessment of the success/failure of a program or safety measure is also a barrier to the functioning of your SMS program.
+Any barrier to a worker’s willingness to talk about his/her hands-on assessment of the success/failure of a process or safety risk control is also a barrier to the functioning of the aviation SMS.

 Creating a sense of comfort and building trust is essential to building a Just Culture.

 Related Aviation Safety Culture Articles